-Students majoring in the Science of Earth Systems gain a comprehensive understanding of the fundamental components of and interactions between Earth’s systems.
-The Science of Earth Systems program is unique in that it incorporates fundamentals of earth science with the emergence of a new and more complete approach, encompassing all components of the earth system—air, life, rock, and water—to gain a comprehensive understanding of the world as we know it.
+Students majoring in the Earth & Atmospheric Sciences (EAS) gain a comprehensive understanding of the fundamental components of and interactions between Earth’s systems.
+The Earth & Atmospheric Sciences program is unique in that it incorporates fundamentals of earth science with the emergence of a new and more complete approach, encompassing all components of the earth system—air, life, rock, and water—to gain a comprehensive understanding of the world as we know it.
 Students may choose to focus on one of a number of disciplinary specialties such as geophysics or tectonics, or develop the broad expertise needed to understand the interactions between the diverse elements of earth and life in the past, present, and future.

 - Geological Sciences